twks-cohort/twelve-lab-iam-profiles/README.md

 ### initial service account

-DPSAWSUser
+DPSSimpleServiceAccount

+The `master` env steps create the DPSSimpleServiceAccount user in the master account,
-Credentials stored in secrethub.io
+storing credentials in secrethub.io